 - Spicy: Depending on how much red pepper is used, kimchi can range from mild to very spicy.
 The red pepper powder also gives kimchi its classic red color.

-- Fish: Many kimchi recipes include some sort of fish product whether it’s fermented fish paste, fish sauce or anchovies.
+- Fish: Many kimchi recipes include some sort of fish product whether it’s a fermented fish paste, fish sauce or anchovies.
 Fish ingredients give the kimchi a strong umami flavor.
 Kimchi made without fish will have a lighter, fresher taste.

 - Salty vs. Sweet: The amount of salt and sugar used kimchi varies from recipe to recipe.
 Some varieties are quite salty while others are decidedly sweet.